guoyang33/AU-1092-ACP-Sample/Week4/README.md

 ### Eng.
 Ver
 Record the exercises of class into "README.md".
 <br>
-Submit Github Repository link to <a href="https://tronclass.asia.edu.tw/">TronClass</a>.
+Submit your Github Repository link to <a href="https://tronclass.asia.edu.tw/">TronClass</a>.

 ## 檔案 | Files
 <il>